suit-wg/architecture/draft-ietf-suit-architecture.md

 either image independently, as well as to update them together atomically, as specified in the associated manifests.

+## Symmetric Multiple CPUs

+In more complex SoCs with symmetric multi-processing support, advanced operating systems, such as Linux, are often used.
+These SoCs frequently use an external storage medium such as raw NAND flash or eMMC.
+Due to the higher quantity of resources, these devices are often capable of storing multiple copies of their firmware images and selecting the most appropriate one to boot.
+Many SoCs also support bootloaders that are capable of updating the firmware image, however this is typically a last resort because it requires the device to be held in the bootloader while the new firmware is downloaded and installed, which results in down-time for the device.
+Firmware updates in this class of device are typically not done in-place.

 ## Dual CPU, shared memory

-This configuration has two or more CPUs in a single SoC that share memory (flash and RAM).
+This configuration has two or more heterogeneous CPUs in a single SoC that share memory (flash and RAM).
 Generally, they will be a protection mechanism to prevent one CPU from accessing the other's memory.
 Upgrades in this case will typically be done by one of the CPUs, and is similar to the